 Mirabelle de Metz Plums

 Mirabelle de Metz plums are unique and easily recognizable, by their petite size and yellow outer skin.
-Smaller than a golf ball, the Mirabelle de measure about 1 inch in diameter and is about the size of a cherry tomato.
-Also known as the Mirabelle prune, the inner flesh is a lighter yellow and offers a very sweet full bodied flavor.
+Smaller than a golf ball, the Mirabelle de Metz plum measure less than 3 centimeters in diameter and is completely spherical in shape.
+They are often covered in a dusty white bloom that acts as a sort of water barrier.
+The inner flesh is a pale translucent yellow and is crisp yet juicy.
+The Mirabelle de Metz plum offers a very sweet full bodied flavor with notes of concentrated dried apricot, golden raisin, and honey.

 Mirabelle de Metz plums are available in the mid-summer months.